lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     To probe the temporal evolution of a variable with time, the underscore must be used.

-..  container:: justify

 Finally, let us set the timestep to 1.0 fs, and run the simulation for 20 ps by adding the following lines into *input.lammps*:

 ..  code-block:: lammps